 How to choose a macro lens

 Put simply, macro is the art of extreme close-up photography – of taking tiny subjects and rendering them as large as possible in the frame of your image.
-Therefore, a true macro lens should give you a 1:1 reproduction ratio of the subject in your photograph, so, ideally, you’ll need to be looking for a lens that allows you to do that.
-In other words, if your subject, say a flower, is 15mm wide you’ll want it to appear 15mm long on the imaging sensor of your camera.
+Ideally, a true macro lens will give you a 1:1 reproduction ratio of the subject in your photograph to allow you to do that.
+In other words, if your subject is a 15mm wide flower, you’ll want it to appear 15mm long on the imaging sensor of your camera.

 Always check the reproduction ratio when buying a macro lens.
-Ideally you want to make sure you have at least 1:1 ratio, though some lenses do go beyond this and offer ratios of 2:1 or more.
+You want at least a 1:1 ratio, though some lenses go beyond this and offer ratios of 2:1 or more.
 Others will offer a lower ratio, perhaps of 1:2 (also referred to as 0.5x).
 While these won’t give you as close a view as ‘true’ macro lenses, they can still be useful for close-up and product photography.
-For subjects such as jewellery, constructed still-lifes lit by window light at home and floral studies you don’t need to get in so close.
-Anoher big benefit of this lens type that they often cost quite a bit less too.
+Subjects such as jewellery, constructed still-lifes by window light at home, and floral studies don’t need you to get in so close.
+Another benefit of this lens type is that they often cost quite a bit less, too.

 Also, consider whether you want an autofocus lens or a manual focus lens.
 Most AF systems in cameras are now incredibly sophisticated at recognising and tracking subjects, even when hand-holding a camera.
 However, in a more controlled environment with a tripod, you might want to have the flexibility of manually focusing.